neos/neos-development-collection/Neos.Neos/Documentation/References/NeosFusionReference.rst

 :subpackage: (string) The subpackage, empty by default
 :controller: (string) The controller name (e.g. ``'Registration'``)
 :action: (string) The action name (e.g. ``'new'``)
+:routingArguments: (array) Arguments that are handled by the router
-:arguments: (array) Arguments to the action by named key
+:arguments: (@deprecated, array) Arguments to the action by named key. ```routingArguments``` and ```arguments``` must not be combined !!!
 :format: (string) An optional request format (e.g. ``'html'``)
 :section: (string) An optional fragment (hash) for the URI
-:additionalParams: (array) Additional URI query parameters by named key
+:additionalParams: (@deprecated, array) Additional URI query parameters by named key
+:queryParameters: (array) Query parameters that are appended after routing
-:addQueryString: (boolean) Whether to keep the query parameters of the current URI
+:addQueryString: (@deprecated, boolean) Whether to keep the query parameters of the current URI
-:argumentsToBeExcludedFromQueryString: (array) Query parameters to exclude for ``addQueryString``
+:argumentsToBeExcludedFromQueryString: (@deprecated, array) Query parameters to exclude for ``addQueryString``
 :absolute: (boolean) Whether to create an absolute URI

 Example::